Best Summer Jobs for Premeds & How to Find Them

 Creating this record will put you a step ahead when it comes time to fill out the Work and Activities section of your medical school application.
 You will already have a wealth of experiences to use as a starting point, which will ultimately save you time throughout the application process, enhance your application, and give you plenty to discuss during interviews.

 The bottom line is you must be doing something to enhance your application every summer.
-Each summer is an opportunity for you to gain hundreds of clinical or research hours, which will be needed once it comes time to apply to medical school.
+Each summer is an opportunity to gain hundreds of clinical or research hours, which will be needed when it’s time to apply to medical school.

 Facebook